 Don’t get me wrong.
 Some clothes like pants can be worn a few times before washing.
 We wash jeans every 5 wears.
 At-home clothes like pajamas I usually wear 3 nights before washing.

 I like to throw a load of laundry in the washer at night every single day.
-I only spend a little time each day to do the task to keep my home clean and tidy.
-I talked about this life-changing habit before and doing a load daily save me so much time.
+I only spend a little time each day doing the task to keep my home clean and tidy.
+I talked about this life-changing habit before and doing a load daily saves me so much time.

 4. Use Cold Water

 I wash all our clothes on a cold cycle.
 Yes, all the clothes and everything!
 It totally gets the job done.

 If there is any washcloth that is greasy, I’ll roughly hand wash in dish soap first and rinse it, then put it in the washer.
-That’s less than a minute work.
-Wash clothes in cold water conserve energy and save money.
+That’s less than a minute of work.
+Washing clothes in cold water conserve energy and save money.

 Always pretreat stains as soon as possible before washing.
 The best way to remove blood stains is by using cold water.
 Hot water can make the blood stain set in.

 5. Sort by Fabric Type

 I don’t sort laundry by colors most of the time.
 Only when I buy a new red or black one, I’ll sort it into the dark colors clothing and do the wash.
 Then, no more sorting next time.

 The way I really care about is sorting laundry by fabric type.
-Something like a down jacket, fleece jacket, sweater, pantyhose, swimwear, or anything I think they are delicates and need a shorter wash cycle, they will all in one load of laundry.
+Something like a down jacket, fleece jacket, sweater, pantyhose, swimwear, or anything I think is delicates and needs a shorter wash cycle, they will all in one load of laundry.
 I use the delicate cycle to get the job done and then hang them to dry.

 When the label says wash by hand, 99% of the time I don’t wash by hand.
 I just put it in the delicate laundry bag, wash it with other clothes on a delicate cycle.